-Barnsley will be better connected as a result of Northern Powerhouse Rail (NPR) and improvements to highways within the strategic development corridors set out in the TfN Strategic Transport Plan, providing opportunities not just locally but regionally and beyond.
-This will enable better access to specialist healthcare centres, education, jobs, more business opportunities, more choices for leisure and tourism and overall a better quality of life for local residents.
+Barnsley will be better connected as a result of improvements to highways within the strategic development corridors set out in the TfN Strategic Transport Plan, providing opportunities not just locally but regionally and beyond.
+This will enable better access to specialist healthcare centres, education, jobs, more business opportunities, more choices for leisure and tourism and overall, a better quality of life for local residents.

-The SCR Transport Strategy is the overarching Transport Strategy for the region, therefore the goals and policies listed in the Strategy apply to Barnsley, and the Barnsley Transport Strategy needs to align with it.
-The SCR Transport Strategy aims to improve the existing transport network across the region which will result in better access to jobs, markets, skills and supply chains for those living in Barnsley.
+The SYMCA Transport Strategy is the overarching Transport Strategy for the region, therefore the goals and policies listed in the Strategy apply to Barnsley, and the Barnsley Transport Strategy needs to align with it.
+The SYMCA Transport Strategy aims to improve the existing transport network across the region which will result in better access to jobs, markets, skills and supply chains for those living in Barnsley.

-The SCR Integrated Rail Plan sits under the SCR Transport Strategy, and is intended to serve as the implementation plan for rail within the SCR Transport Strategy.
-It identifies opportunity through NPR to transform the connectivity of Rotherham and the Dearne Valley.
+The SYMCA Integrated Rail Plan sits under the SYMCA Transport Strategy and is intended to serve as the implementation plan for rail within the SYMCA Transport Strategy.